Back To Search Results

 Lunotriquetral Dissociation

-Effective treatment of lunotriquetral ligamentous complex injury is dependent on chronicity and the presence of carpal instability.[12]
-In patients with acute injuries (typically less than 6 weeks) without finding instability on static radiographs, non-operative management should be attempted initially.[12]
+Effective treatment of lunotriquetral ligamentous complex injury is dependent on chronicity and the presence of carpal instability.[12][42]
+In patients with acute (typically less than 6 weeks) injuries without findings of instability on static radiographs, nonoperative management can be attempted initially.[12]
 If the patient fails to respond to conservative treatment, arthroscopy is indicated to determine the extent of the lunotriquetral injury.
 The arthroscopic classification of the injury can assist in determining the next step in operative management.[12]
-Managing chronic lunotriquetral ligament injuries depends on whether the carpal alignment is reducible or fixed (VISI).
-An ulnar shortening osteotomy may be beneficial in a patient with lunotriquetral dissociation associated with positive ulnar variance and resulting ulnar abutment.[12]
-[35]
+Managing chronic lunotriquetral ligament injuries depends upon whether the carpal alignment is reducible or fixed (VISI).
+(A1)

 • Grade I: ligament attenuation, no gap between lunate and triquetrum